Writing a macOS Finder "action" extension with Swift 6 concurrency

 // Once we have finished creating the NSItemProvider, signal to the DispatchGroup

-// that we've finished a piece of work (ie decrement a reference counter)
+// that we've finished a piece of work (ie decrement the reference counter)

 defer { dispatchGroup.leave() }